 The FNC defined the term ‘internet’ back in October 24, 1995.
 However, do take note that people have been wiring their money much longer than that.
 Back in the day, you could call your bank through the telephone and set up a money transfer to send money to another party or company.

 Back then you could wire your money that way to your bookie.
 Well, they weren’t internet based back in those days.
-That phone call was usually a pretty long one since the bank manager had to verify that you, the one making the phone call, are actually the account holder.
+That phone call was usually a pretty long one since the bank manager had to verify that you, the one making the phone call, is actually the account holder.

 Sometimes banks would require account holders to drop by the bank and sign a transfer mandate.
 That is one of the security features of this money transfer method.